 30 Types Of Marigolds You Should Be Growing

 There are many types of marigolds that we think are necessities in the garden.
-Our list should inspire you to broaden your marigold horizons!
+If you're looking for some inspiration, join Sarah Jay to look at the many options and broaden your marigold horizons!

 Contents